 Alternative Energy Sources

 There are three Alternative Energy sources for renewable energy, the wind, the sunshine, and flowing water.
-Each of these combined with a bit of creative thinking and some basic science provides a multitude of energy creating and energy saving ideas.
+Each of these combined with a bit of creative thinking and some basic science provides a multitude of energy creating and energy-saving ideas.
 Combining the ideas makes it more than possible to live completely off the grid or become less reliant on it.
 Here are five ways to create energy and live off the grid anyone can use

 Solar Power Energy Source

 For South Africans, Solar Panels is the most obvious method of creating energy.
 Solar panels of all sizes are more efficient today than ever before, used to power a simple camping lantern or an entire house solar panels have evolved.
-With plenty of sunshine that produces light and heat, solar power is popular and Eskom and the government subsidise many installations.
+With plenty of sunshine that produces light and heat, solar power is popular and Eskom and the government subsidize many installations.

 Using solar to produce electricity to power a home will require research and planning.
 Solar electricity generation is more than just placing a solar panel or a number of solar panels on the roof and plugging appliances in.
 Solar electricity requires a professionally installed sophisticated arrangement of panels, batteries, and inverters.